 - Silk features barristers at the bar in this legal drama.

-These two series from Ireland are so good, I wish I could find more of the Irish to watch.
+These series from Ireland are so good, I wish I could find more of the Irish to watch.

 - Acceptable Risk explores a man’s life after his death leaves his wife with many questions.